The future is phygital – be ready

 Reward social engagement

-Burberry’s social retail store in Shenzhen connects and rewards customers as they explore online and in store.
-At the heart of this in-store experience is a dedicated app which encourages customers to explore the brand both online and off, but also rewards them for doing so.
+Burberry’s social retail store in Shenzhen connects and rewards customers as they explore online and in-store.
+At the heart of this in-store experience is a dedicated app.
+This encourages customers to explore the brand online and offline and rewards them for doing so.

 The more customers engage with Burberry, the richer their experience becomes.
 Within the mini program, customers can earn rewards through the Burberry social currency feature, offering exclusive content and personalised experiences such as secret menu items and access to ultra-exclusive selfie backdrops.

-Here, the customer is using their own personal device to create a unique experience with the store.
-They control the pace and better still, get rewarded for it.
+Here, the customer uses their own personal device to create a unique experience with the store.
+They control the pace and, better still, get rewarded for it.

 Keep it simple, but consistent

-Here at Lucky Fox, we’re working with our clients to implement simple, cost effective, yet innovative methods to provide consistency for customers across all the brand’s channels.
+At Lucky Fox, we’re working with our clients to implement simple, cost-effective, yet innovative methods to provide customer consistency across all the brand’s channels.

-Fundamental to this consistency is promoting app sign ups through simple QR code scanning instore.
-By using the store environment to launch ‘store only’ exclusive events, the all important desire to go to store continues.
+Fundamental to this consistency is promoting app sign-ups through simple QR code scanning in-store.
+By using the store environment to launch ‘store only’ exclusive events, the all-important desire to go to the store continues.

-Instore digital communication is also proving a valuable and sustainable way to communicate product innovation, storytelling and navigation.
+In-store digital communication is also proving to be a valuable and sustainable way to communicate product innovation, storytelling, and navigation.

-Ensuring that the content is being used consistently within the store environment, social media and app promotion is key here.
+Ensuring the content is used consistently within the store environment, social media, and app promotion is key here.

 Make it multi sensory

-As well as creating an exhibition space, the 400-square-metre venue includes a lounge area for co-working, community gatherings, a podcasting studio and a deli bar.
+In addition to creating an exhibition space, the 400-square-metre venue includes a lounge area for co-working and community gatherings, a podcasting studio, and a deli bar.

-Here, the studio is seen less as a transactional store, and instead, more of a multi-sensory space.
+Here, the studio is seen less as a transactional store and more as a multi-sensory space.

 Maximise dwell time

-When Selfridges launched its first ever gaming destination, Playhouse by Smartech in their Corner Shop back in December 2020, the store reportedly saw shoppers queuing up outside Oxford Street to try some of the exclusive gaming tech on offer.
+When Selfridges launched its first-ever gaming destination, Playhouse by Smartech, in their Corner Shop, the store reportedly saw shoppers queuing up outside Oxford Street to try some of the exclusive gaming techs on offer.

-Along with the opportunity to try out and buy latest gaming innovations, Playhouse also developed an immersive AR game experience, exclusively for Selfridges, combining virtual and augmented reality technology.
-Customers were able to play via a simple scan of a QR code with the chance to win a gaming bundle.
+Along with the opportunity to try out and buy the latest gaming innovations, Playhouse also developed an immersive AR game experience exclusively for Selfridges, combining virtual and augmented reality technology.
+Customers could play via a simple scan of a QR code with the chance to win a gaming bundle.

 By providing so much to hold a customer’s attention and maximise dwell time, spontaneous purchasing soon follows.